rowanoulton/galileo-theme/_posts/2015-11-15-the-galileo-theme.markdown

 Landing somewhere between a scholarly publication and an adventurers notebook, the Galileo theme presents your words & photographs in a handsome, agreeable manner.
 It is well behaved on both mobile & desktop and radically minimal in its footprint.
 Charged and ready for deployment to Github Pages.

-Suitable for shortform, longform and probably even waveform.
+Suitable for shortform, longform, and probably even waveform.
 It is purpose-built to accomodate photographic content wonderfully and lends itself well to journaling your sojourn.

 <div class="post-image post-image--split">
     <img src="http://placehold.it/365x486/8e8387/ffffff" alt="The first in an example of split-imagery" />